terryaney/KatApp.Provider/katapp documentation.md

 <br/>

-### **ejs-markup**
+### **rbl-markup**
-This table is an evolution of the legacy `ejs-outputs` table in the fact that is allows you to inject content into a Kaml View.
+This table is an evolution of the `rbl-value` table in the fact that is allows you to inject content into a Kaml View.
 It also has ability to manage CSS class state for elements.

 Column | Description
 ---|---